Aussie Smokeshow Tarsha Whitmore Flaunts Cleavage In Up-Close & Personal Selfie

 “Love you beautiful sweet sexy hot face and that body,” a second Instagrammer gushed in addition to an old school smiley face.

-“Great close up queen,” another chimed in.
+“Great close up queen,” another admirer chimed in.

-This is not the first time in recent weeks that the bombshell has dropped jaws in a sexy look.
-Previously, The Inquisitr shared that she showed off her famous figure while clad in a pair of tiny Daisy Dukes and a form-fitting black tank top.
-The model’s red-hot look outfit showcased her toned and tanned legs and arms as well as plenty of cleavage once again.
+This is not the first time in recent weeks that the bombshell has revealed a sexy look.
+Previously, The Inquisitr shared that Tarsha showed off her famous figure while clad in a pair of tiny Daisy Dukes and a form-fitting black tank top.
+The model’s red-hot outfit showcased her toned and tanned legs and arms, as well as plenty of cleavage once again.
 That shot racked up over 27,000 likes.